Is Fluoride Important to Dental Health?

 Don’t Ignore Dental Care

 Your Colorado Springs dentist can provide fluoride treatments for your entire family.
-Fluoride treatments are no substitute for regular dental visits and a good dental hygiene routine.
+These treatments are no substitute for regular dental visits and a good dental hygiene routine.
 You should still brush twice daily, floss every day and visit your dentist twice a year for exams and cleaning.
+Contact us at HollowBrook Dental to schedule your next regular hygiene appointment.